Home > News Area > News Archive

 London, 24 June 2009

 400 members, volunteers and friends of the Order of Malta British Association gathered in the London Oratory for solemn ceremonies to mark the feast day of the Order’s patron saint, St.John Baptist.
-His Eminence Cardinal Keith O’Brien preached the homily, recalling the Order’s eternal mission: to help the poor, the sick and the marginalised in society.

 The event was marked by the Order’s recognition of so many of those who have dedicated themselves to care - in the Order’s homes for the elderly in England, which now number 75, in assisting the handicapped and accompanying them on pilgrimage to Lourdes, in visiting the elderly housebound, in the Order’s hospice for the homeless and its hospital of St.John and St.Elizabeth in London.